 You’re crammed into a middle seat at the back of an airplane, with neighbors encroaching on your armrests and an endless chorus of flushing sounds from the lavatory nearby.
-Alas, you’re stuck in one of the worst seats on a plane, and you have to ask: How did you end up here, and how can you make sure it never happens again?
+You’re stuck in one of the worst seats on a plane, and you have to ask: How did you end up here, and how can you make sure it never happens again?

 Seat selection can make a huge difference in how comfortable you are in flight, especially on long international trips.
 I interviewed an expert to help identify the worst airplane seats and explain how you can land yourself a better spot on your next flight.